 So which one should you get?
 It should be obvious by now that there is no single right answer that will fit everyone’s needs.
 Rooms come in varying sizes, people use the portable air conditioners for different purposes, different people have their own definition of the comfortable temperature, and people have different budgets.

 Everyone’s different.
-Just make sure you read comprehensive portable air conditioner reviews (like ours) for any portable air conditioner you buy, so you can increase your chances of making the right purchase.
+Just make sure you read comprehensive portable air conditioner reviews (like ours) for any model you buy, so you can increase your chances of making the right purchase.
 Take note of the features, the ease of use, and the durability.
 The price is crucial too.

 You should also follow the manual directions and the maintenance guidelines so your portable AC can last a long time.
 It’s not just this summer you have to worry about, but with proper use and maintenance you can keep cool — and keep your cool — for many years to come.